 Within two years of licensing, the stallion must successfully complete a Stallion Performance Test at an AHS-approved test facility, where stallions are evaluated in dressage, show jumping and cross country.
 On the final weekend of the performance test, guest riders also evaluate the stallions.
 Until the Stallion Performance Test is completed, the temporary breeding approval is limited to two years during which the stallion is restricted to the registration of a maximum of 20 AHS foals per year.

-A stallion owner must activate the stallion by the payment of annual breeding dues by October 1 prior to the year for which he is being activated.
+A stallion owner must activate the stallion by the payment of annual breeding dues prior to the year for which he is being activated.
 The Central Office will send an invoice.
 These dues and the owner’s annual membership dues must be paid to retain the stallion’s studbook status and to register his foals.
 Payment of dues also entitles the stallion to be included in the society’s annually published Stallion Directory.
 A current Fee Schedule may be found on this web site.

 German Licensing and Approval

 In Germany at two years of age, stallion candidates are presented to a commission of the Verband, and undergo a rigorous selection process.
 The stallions that pass this initial inspection are then presented at the main stallion licensing when they are two-and-a-half years old.
 This evaluation includes a veterinary exam, free jumping evaluation and assessment of gaits.
 The stallions in Germany become licensed in three fundamentally different ways:

 Performance Test Scoring